Help Center

 "https://your-domain/api/v1/events?limit=50&offset=0&include_instances=true"

-Create invite link for an event
+Create an invite link for an event

 curl -sS -X POST \